RebekkaMa/rs2fol/README.md

 1. `\u####` – UTF-16 hex code
 2. `Ox####` – same, with `O` (not `0`) prefix

-The encoding can be deactivated by using the `--no-encoding` option.
+The encoding can be deactivated by using the `--no-enc` option.
 This is useful for debugging purposes, but the output may not be valid TPTP syntax.

 ## Architecture

 The project follows the principles of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) as proposed by Robert C. Martin (Uncle Bob).

-## Author

-Developed by Rebekka Martens as part of her diploma thesis on RDF surface reasoning using FOL.

----

-Issues, suggestions, or contributions are welcome via GitHub.